flyntwp/flynt/Components/HeroSlider/README.md

 ---

-Text: Full width image slider with navigation arrows.
-Upload two versions of image, one for desktop one for mobile and optionaly add html content overflowing the image.
-This component uses swiper slider.
+Text: A full width image slider with a separate mobile image upload for each slide to optimize the crop.
+Optional formatted text is shown as an overlay.